Charles Warren: Palmer expedition investigation

-Bechuanaland Expedition
+Bechuanaland and election

 In December 1884, by now a lieutenant-colonel, Warren was sent as HM Special Commissioner to command a military expedition to Bechuanaland, to assert British sovereignty in the face of encroachments from Germany and the Transvaal, and to suppress the Boer freebooter states of Stellaland and Goshen, which were backed by the Transvaal and were stealing land and cattle from the local Tswana tribes.

 Becoming known as the Warren Expedition, the force of 4,000 British and local troops headed north from Cape Town, accompanied by the first three observation balloons ever used by the British Army in the field.
 The expedition achieved its aims without bloodshed, and Warren was recalled in September 1885 and appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG) on 4 October 1885.
+In November-December the same year he stood in the general election for election to Parliament as an independent Liberal candidate in the Sheffield Hallam constituency with a radical manifesto.
+He lost by 690 votes.

 Commissioner of Police

+Appointment

-In 1885, Warren stood for election to Parliament as an independent Liberal candidate in the Sheffield Hallam constituency with a radical manifesto.
-He lost by 690 votes and was appointed commander at Suakin in 1886.
+In 1885, Warren was appointed commander at Suakin in 1886.
 A few weeks after he arrived, however, he was appointed Commissioner of Police of the Metropolis following Sir Edmund Henderson's resignation.

-The exact rationale for the selection of Warren for the post is still unknown.
+The exact rationale for his selection is still unknown.
 Up to that time, and for some time into the 20th century, the heads of Scotland Yard were selected from the ranks of the military.
 In Warren's case, he may have been selected in part by his involvement in discovering the fate of Professor Palmer's expedition into the Sinai in 1883.
 If so there may have been a serious error regarding his "police work" in that case, as it was a military investigation and not a civil style police operation.

 The Metropolitan Police was in a bad state when Warren took over, suffering from Henderson's inactivity over the past few years.
 Economic conditions in London were bad, leading to demonstrations.
 He was concerned for his men's welfare, but much of this went unheeded.
 His men found him rather aloof, although he generally had good relations with his superintendents.
 At Queen Victoria's Golden Jubilee in 1887, the police received considerable adverse publicity after Miss Elizabeth Cass, an apparently respectable young seamstress, was (possibly) mistakenly arrested for soliciting, and was vocally supported by her employer in the courts.